imixs/imixs-cloud/README.md

 # How to Manage Services

-After you have setup the Imixs-Cloud environment you can deploy and start your docker containers.
+After you have setup the Imixs-Cloud environment you can deploy and start your custom business services.
 In Docker-Swarm, containers are started as services within a so called 'stack'.
 A _stack_ is described by a docker-compose.yml file.
 Each service of a stack can comunitcate with eachother in the same stack.
 A docker-compose file looks like this:

 	version: '3.1'